emprax/Xtender/README.md

 // The extension process here as adding new operations.
 NOTE: Best practice is to always pass Extender to Accepter. await composition.Accept(extender);

+// Though, because of the proxy it is also possible to do this: await extender.Extend(composition);
 ```

 And the same example when the ExtenderFactory has been registered: